HKB007/Cowin-Status-Tracker/readme.md

     For *nix:
     `python3 district.py Delhi 'East Delhi'`

-* `-age` argument is optional.
-Use this to filter results by age.
+* `-age` and `-v` arguments are optional.
+Use these to filter results by age and vaccine name.

     `python pincode.py 123456 -age 25` will search for centers having minimum age <= 25.